meganzyf/meganzyf.github.io/_pages/about.md

   - /about.html
 ---

-I'm Megan, an incoming astrophysics Ph.D student at the University of Pennsylvania.
+I'm Megan, an incoming astrophysics Ph.D student at the [University of Pennsylvania](https://www.physics.upenn.edu/).
 I'm interested in various questions in cosmology and using machine-learning to explore these questions.\
-I graduated from UChicago in 2024 with a B.S. in astrophysics (with honors) and a minor in theater.
-You can check out my undergraduate research projects under the [research tab](https://meganzyf.github.io/research).
-I have also been involved with STEM [outreach](https://meganzyf.github.io/outreach) as an undergrad.
+I graduated from UChicago in 2024 with a B.S. in astrophysics and a minor in theatre and performance studies.
+I worked on three different research projects as an undergrad.
+You can check them out under the [research tab](https://meganzyf.github.io/research).\
+Outside of research, I'm passionate about STEM [outreach](https://meganzyf.github.io/outreach) and the performing arts (both as an audience and as a creator).